bitcoin-core/bitcoincore.org/_posts/en/pages/2016-10-26-segwit-upgrade-guide.md

 This will cause the older node to only connect to the newer node so that all blocks and transactions are filtered by the newer node.

-### Upgrading

-To upgrade to a segwit-compatible release, download a segwit-compatible version of your full node software (such as the [Bitcoin Core 0.13.1 release](https://bitcoin.org/en/download)), ensure that the files you downloaded are legitimate (using PGP or another method), stop the old version of your node software, and start the new version of the software.
-Note that if you upgrade after segwit has activated, your node will need to download and resync blocks from the activation point forward, since the old version did not download them completely.

-You may use the Bitcoin Core RPC `getblockchaininfo` to track the status of the segwit soft fork (labeled `segwit` in the list of BIP9-style soft forks).
-This information includes how many recent blocks have been produced by miners signaling their intention to enforce segwit’s new consensus rules.
-The results from the `getblockchaininfo` RPC will also let you determine when segwit’s soft fork has become locked in (meaning it will activate within the next 2,016 blocks) and activated (meaning it is now enforced by miners).

-The wallet provided with Bitcoin Core 0.13.1 will continue to only generate non-segwit P2PKH addresses for receiving payment by default.
-Later releases are expected to allow users to choose to receive payments to segwit addresses.

-If you’re a developer or expert user who wants to generate addresses for testing, please see the [segwit dev guide][].

-**Questions?** If you use Bitcoin Core as your full node, please see the [Get Help](https://bitcoin.org/en/bitcoin-core/help) page on Bitcoin.org for various support options.
-If you use another full node, the best place to ask is wherever users of your full node software go for support.
-The maintainers of your software will be familiar with the idea behind segwit at the very least, and they will be able to tell you when it will be implemented and how it will affect you.

 ## Wallet users

 *This section is written for anyone using a lightweight wallet, a web wallet, a wallet connected to a personal full node, or any other wallet.*

-### Not upgrading

-If you don’t want to upgrade to segwit, you may simply continue to use any wallet that has not added segwit support.
-Even though you haven’t upgraded, you will be able to transact with both users who have upgraded to segwit and users who, like you, haven’t upgraded to segwit.

-If you don't upgrade, you may experience one difference: if someone who has upgraded to segwit pays you, your wallet may not show you the payment until after it has been included in a block.
-This is a safety feature that prevents your wallet from seeing transactions it doesn’t completely understand until they’ve been confirmed by a miner.

 ### Upgrading